robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 ## The dilemma AI vs Human decision making

-- **3rd draft** -- some part of this article has been written as comments 2 days before.
+- **1st edition** -- 2025-08-13 -- this article is composed starting from many contributions of mine, some of them are years old and they hit their point of aggregation two days after GPT-5 has been released.

 ---